 Finding support for severe psoriasis

-A board-certified dermatologist helps patient with psoriasis manage his condition–and the insurance process.
+A dermatologist helps a patient with psoriasis manage his chronic condition–and navigate a complex insurance process known as step therapy.

 For more than three decades, I’ve lived with severe psoriasis, a chronic, inflammatory skin disease that affects up to 3% of people in the United States.
 The now-familiar raised, red, scaly patches first appeared on my fingertips when I was seven years old before emerging on other areas of my body.
 Because psoriasis was uncommon for children at the time, it took a skin biopsy and other tests to get an accurate diagnosis.